We offer Japanese Tea Experiences in Shizuoka, which accounts for about 40% of Japan’s tea productions.

 His grandparents were tea farmers.
 His father worked for an agricultural association.
 His mother is from Chamachi(Tea Town in Japanese) with more than 100 tea-related places.

-To study tea, Akito visited tea farmers and tea masters in Shizuoka and Kyoto.
+To deepen his knowledge on tea, Akito visited tea farmers and tea masters in Shizuoka and Kyoto.
 Through the process, he realized that it is hard for people, especially foreigners, to visit beautiful tea farms and learn about tea.
 It is difficult because farms are privately owned, the farmers are busy, and they often don’t speak English.
-To solve the problem and pursue his dream, He started Tea Farm Tours in 2018.
+To solve the problem and pursue his dream, he started Tea Farm Tours in 2018.